mddelk/notes/README.md

 git clone https://github.com/jethrodaniel/notes && cd notes && bin/setup
 ```

-Then visit http://localhost:3000 in your browser.

-You can sign in with the default credentials (see `db/seeds.rb` for details):
+Then visit http://localhost:3000 in your browser, and sign in (see `db/seeds.rb` for details):

 ```
 email: admin@app.localhost